Platonic-Systems/generics-sop-examples/draft.md

   :: NS (NP I) '[ [String], [String], [String, String] ]
 ```

-Notice how this is more or less isomorphic to the our `TheseTable` definition above.
-We'll explain the `NS` and `NP` part next.
+Notice how this is more or less isomorphic to our `TheseTable` definition above.
+We will explain the `NS` and `NP` parts next.

 ### Interlude: `NS` & `NP`

-You are wondering what the `NS (NP I)` part refers to in our table type above. `NS` is a n-ary sum; and `NP` an n-ary product.
-These are explained well in section 2 of [Applying Type-Level and Generic Programming in Haskell][ATLGP], but for our purposes - you can treat `NS` as similar to the `Nat` type from the [fin package](https://hackage.haskell.org/package/fin-0.2.1/docs/Data-Nat.html), and `NP` as as being similar to the `Vec` type from the [vec package](https://hackage.haskell.org/package/vec-0.4.1/docs/Data-Vec-Lazy.html#t:Vec).
+You wonder what the `NS (NP I)` part refers to in our table type above. `NS` is a n-ary sum; and `NP` an n-ary product.
+These are explained well in section 2 of [Applying Type-Level and Generic Programming in Haskell][ATLGP], but for our purposes - you can treat `NS` as similar to the `Nat` type from the [fin package](https://hackage.haskell.org/package/fin-0.2.1/docs/Data-Nat.html), and `NP` as being similar to the `Vec` type from the [vec package](https://hackage.haskell.org/package/vec-0.4.1/docs/Data-Vec-Lazy.html#t:Vec).

 [ATLGP]: https://github.com/kosmikus/SSGEP/blob/master/LectureNotes.pdf
-The difference is that unlike `Vec` (a homogenous list), `NP` is an heterogenous list, whose element types are specified by a type-level list.
+The difference is that unlike `Vec` (a homogenous list), `NP` is a heterogenous list whose element types are specified by a type-level list.

 ```haskell
 > :k NP I '[String, Int]
 NP I '[String, Int] :: Type
 ```

 Just like `Vec` can enforce the size, this `NP` is a list of exactly size 2 ... however, unlike `Vec` we also say that the first element is of type `String` and the second (and the last) element is of type `Int` (hence a heterogenous list).
-To create a value of this heterogenous list:
+To create a value of this heterogeneous list:

 ```haskell
 > I "Meaning" :* I 42 :* Nil  :: NP I '[String, Int]